kj-9/ocrvid/README.md

     pip install ocrvid

 > [!NOTE]
-> Currently, this tool only works on macOS.
+> Currently, this tool only teted on macOS 13 or later.

 ## Usage